- Timely Notifications

 - Parking / Traffic Violation Appeal

 - Take Care/Take Action

 With their continuing service, Moravian College has progressed throughout the past years.
 Its crime rate has decreased dramatically and students, staff, faculty, and residents of the college community have become more educated about problems of crime.
-The people at the Department of Campus Safety want you to remember to PREVENT:
+The members of the Department of Campus Safety and Police want you to remember to PREVENT: